julien-blanchon/jax-js/README.md

 pnpm test
 ```

-_We are currently on an older version of Playwright that supports using WebGPU in headless mode;
+We are currently on an older version of Playwright that supports using WebGPU in headless mode;
-newer versions seem to skip the WebGPU tests._
+newer versions skip the WebGPU tests.

 To start a Vite dev server running the website, demos and REPL:

 ```bash
 pnpm -C website dev
 ```

+## Future work / help wanted

+Contributions are welcomed in the following areas:

+- Adding support for more JAX functions and operations, see [compatibility table](./FEATURES.md).
+- Improving performance of the WebGPU and Wasm runtimes, generating better kernels, and using SIMD
+  and multithreading.
+- Adding WebGL runtime for older browsers that don't support WebGPU.
+- Making a fast transformer inference engine, comparing against onnxruntime-web.
+- Ergonomics and API improvements.

 ## Next on Eric's mind